A guide to Danish work culture

 same.

-Direct, honest and open communication
+Direct, honest, and open communication

-unpolite or personal.
+impolite or personal.
 Danes love to be direct and efficient when they communicate, and

-therefore, they go straight to the case.
+therefore, they go straight to the point.

-They love a good honest debate, and they believe it is vital in a democracy.
+They love a good, honest debate, and they believe it is vital in a democracy.
 It is okay if we

 disagree, but we must use our freedom of speech to learn more about each other and share our